Note: This page is where we publish our practices and internal policies for compliance reviews and for administrators of sites we host.

 The Web Content Accessibility Guidelines (WCAG) defines requirements for designers and developers to improve accessibility for people with disabilities.
 It defines three levels of conformance: Level A, Level AA, and Level AAA.
 Our WordPress hosting & services is partially conformant with WCAG 2.1 level AA.
 Partially conformant means that some parts of the content do not fully conform to the accessibility standard.
 The parts that don’t conform are mostly inherited from WordPress core or 3rd party plugins and refers to the dashboard of the Content Management System only.
 For sites where we are involved in creating new WordPress themes, we commit to WCAG 2.1 at a minimumm of level AA.

 We welcome your feedback on the accessibility of our services.
-Please let us know if you encounter accessibility barriers on any of our sites or sites that we host:
+Please contact us if you encounter accessibility issues on any of our sites or sites that we host:

 - Phone: 1-(855)-293-6318